Open-SMS/subscription-manager/src/site/markdown/design_details/subscriber_identification.md

 # Subscriber Identification

-The requirements for subscriber identification from OIDC Claims are being explored by [Issue #30](https://github.com/Open-SMS/subscription-manager/issues/30).
-The following document contains a summary of the requirements identified so far, and initial implementation ideas.
+The following document describes how subscribers are identified as a result of information from OIDC authentication supplied by a client.

 ## Requirements

 The claim names that might be included in an authorization request are unknown.
 It is expected that an RP may forward all the claims it receives or some arbitrary subset of them.
 The `iss` (issuer) and `sub` (subject) claims should always be included, although see note about OpenAthens Keystone and `sub` stability.
+An authorization request is required to include the issuer and at least one claim.

+A subscriber is identified when an OIDC identifier associated with a subscriber has the same issuer, and all required claims associated with the OIDC identifier are matched.
+A subscriber may be associated with multiple OIDC identifiers or other authentication identifiers, any of which could identify the subscriber.

-The required claim names and associated values required by the system to identify a subscriber are also unknown.
+The required claim names and associated values required by the system to identify a subscriber by OIDC identifier are also unknown.
+The only restriction is that each OidcIdentifier must be associated with at least one required claim.
+There may be multiple required claims with the same claim name but different values associated with an OIDC identifier.
+All of these claims must be matched.

 Although standard claim names exist, it is very common for non-standard claim names to be used.
 The claim names used by OpenAthens Keystone don't even exist in the IANA registration document.